white_logo_transparent_background.png

 Build it.

-A lack of diversity prevents the new ideas, new narratives, new growth and the new performance levels that would inevitably come if more Black people were actively welcomed into trail running culture.
+A lack of diversity prevents the new ideas, new narratives, new growth and the new performance levels that would inevitably come if more people of Black ethnicity were actively welcomed into trail running culture.

 The exclusive environment of trail running raises difficult questions around prejudice and racism in the wider community.

-We invite current, past and future trail runners to join us, to help develop the representation, promote the inclusion and increase participation of Black runners in trail running, ultrarunning and mountain running.
+We invite current, past and future trail runners to join us, to help develop the representation, promote the inclusion and increase participation of people of Black ethnicity in trail running, ultrarunning and mountain running.

 Say it.